The Code of Silence

 And finally, after we had left and were seeing somewhat more clearly, "Why are they so blind?
 Can't they see how ridiculous this is?"

-After reading many books about cults, theology, mass movements, and abusive religious systems, I have come to find out that the questions I was asking and the experiences I had were uncannily similar to those of others who had been involved with cults and intensely legalistic churches.
+After reading many books about cults, theology, mass movements, and abusive religious systems, I have come to find out that the questions I was asking and the experiences I had were uncannily similar to those of others who had been involved with legalistic, high-demand churches and cults.

 How are these groups able to blind the most sincere Christians to the point where they become insensitive to gross, blatant abuse?
 How do these groups teach the members to excuse, ignore and even defend the leaders who use, abuse, fleece and injure their flocks?
 Why does this sort of thing go on openly, while many members are unaware there are any problems at all?